clarkb21/bikesharing/README.md

 **Finally, since people in Des Moines travel for work and visit downtown sites, a bike sharing business would be successful.**

+### Additional Visualizations
+- A chart showing total trips with respect to population in that area would give insight into how many bike rides per person there were.
+This would be helpful since the population sizes of New York and Des Moines vary drastically.
+- A chart showing start and stop locations compared to the number of attractions in the area would give insight into the reason why people are biking to a particular location.
+The chart could have bubbles or circles with the radius represented by the number of attractions in the area.

 ## Resources
 - Data Source: 201908-citibike-tripdata.csv, converted citibike_data.csv
 - Software:  Tableau Public, Pandas, Jupyter notebook